 To ensure results that more accurately reflect the number of Ph positive cells present in an individual, samples taken from patients must contain adequate numbers of copies of a control (normal) gene often called a housekeeping gene, eg. ABL1; BCR or GUSB.

 At least 10,000 copies of a control gene, such as ABL1 or BCR, are needed in every sample sent for testing if the percentage ratio of BCR-ABL1 is to be correctly assessed.

 The control genes most commonly used are ABL1, BCR or GUSB.
 There is no consensus as to which of these normal genes is the best control to use.
 The choice lies entirely with the laboratory performing the test.

 Common factors affecting the suitability of a sample sent for q-PCR testing

-Here are the main factors which can influence whether or not one of your blood samples is suitable for q-PCR testing or not:
+The main factors which influence whether or not your blood sample is suitable for q-PCR testing or not:

 - If a blood sample has been in transit for several days, or has been stored for too long after collection, the cells it contains will already be in the process of dying and the mRNA will have started to degrade.
 This means there is a greater chance of an inaccurate result and many labs will not report results from such samples if the control gene is at too low a level.

 - The lowest acceptable level for a control gene in any one sample is 10,000 copies (transcripts).